nicosalm/salm.dev/src/writing/nash-equilibria-hide-from-algorithms/index.md

 ## Cycles

-You might think the obvious approach would work: start somewhere, have each player switch to their best response, repeat until nobody wants to change.
-This is how we solve most optimization problems.
+Game theory assumes players are rational.
+They maximize their payoffs given what others do.
+This suggests a natural algorithm.
+Start anywhere, have each player switch to their best response, then repeat until nobody wants to change.

+Say you play only Rock.
+My best response is to play only Paper, winning every round.
+Once you notice, your best response shifts to Scissors.
+Then I switch to Rock, you switch to Paper, and we're back where we started.
+The cycle repeats forever through pure strategies.

+The same cycling happens with mixed strategies, just in a higher-dimensional space.
+Instead of jumping between Rock, Paper, and Scissors, probability distributions rotate continuously around the equilibrium without converging.

-The best response operator selects the strategy that maximizes a player's payoff:
+The best response operator formalizes this.
+Player $i$ chooses the strategy maximizing their payoff given everyone else's choices.
 $$BestResponse_i(x_{-i}) = \arg\max_{x_i \in X_i} u_i(x_i, x_{-i})$$

-But in Rock-Paper-Scissors, this approach loops forever.
-We know an equilibrium exists (playing each option with probability 1/3), but our algorithm just circles around it, never converging.
+Iterating this operator in Rock-Paper-Scissors loops forever.
+We know an equilibrium exists at $(1/3, 1/3, 1/3)$, but best response dynamics circle around it.

 <img src="images/best_response_cycle.jpeg" alt="Best response cycle diagram" loading="lazy" style="display: block; margin: 0 auto; max-width: 350px; width: 100%; height: auto;">